coherence/campfire-tutorial/README.md

 To quickly try a pre-built version of the game, head to [this link](https://coherence.io/games/coherence/campfire-tutorial) and either play the WebGL build in the browser, or download one of the available desktop versions.

 ## Bug reporting
-Feel free to open an issue right here on Github if you find anything that is not working in Campfire.
+Feel free to open an issue right here on GitHub if you find anything that is not working in Campfire.
 Please include also any suggestion you migth have on how to improve it.
 We appreciate all contributions!